MarteXcoin-documentation/Documentation/governance/understanding.rst

 control of the funds is centralized and at that stage it is impossible to quantify the future needs of the project.

-Through the network of full nodes and the collateral requirement, Dash already has a decentralized network of masternode operators that are heavily invested in the future of the currency, and that as a group can act as stewards of the core protocol development and promotion.
+Through the network of full nodes and the collateral requirement, MarteX already has a decentralized network of masternode operators that are heavily invested in the future of the currency, and that as a group can act as stewards of the core protocol development and promotion.
 We propose a decentralized management system based on the masternode voting mechanism.
-Masternode operators are not the only ones interested in the success of Dash, but they are the most stable ones because, unlike miners, they can’t reuse their asset for any other purpose or coin.
+Masternode operators are not the only ones interested in the success of MarteX, but they are the most stable ones because, unlike miners, they can’t reuse their asset for any other purpose or coin.

 In the budget system, a portion of the block reward is held in escrow by